-What is Pay it Forward May: A month long campaign initiated by the Morden Area Foundation and the Winkler Community Foundation together to encourage good deeds in our communities.
+What is Pay it Forward May: A month long campaign initiated by the Morden Area Foundation and the Winkler Community Foundation together to encourage random acts of kindness in our communities.

 Why: Paying it forward is at the core of what we do as a Community Foundation therefore it would be great to get the entire City involved!

-What is MAF hoping to achieve: Since paying-it-forward is such a positive idea, we want to get as many community members, organizations, and businesses involved as possible.
+What is MAF hoping to achieve: Since paying-it-forward is such a positive idea, we would like as many community members, organizations, and businesses involved as possible.
 The more momentum we can build, the better our community will be.

 How can you get involved: There are many ways your organization can get involved such a throwing a special event during the month, offering a free or volunteer service (ex. free car wash) or giving away a special product for a one day promotion.
 We encourage you to use the term “Pay-it-Forward May” in your promotions.
 Pay it Forward May promotional material is available upon request from the MAF office.